 Migrating a WordPress site is no easy task.
 It can either be done manually, which requires some advanced skills or with a migration plugin.

-If you are reading this article, there is a good chance that your All-in-One WP migration stuck during the export or import process.
+If you are reading this article, there is a good chance that you encountered the All-in-One WP migration import stuck error during the export or import process.

 This process has to be done meticulously to make sure everything goes right.
 It’s a vital step for your site if you intend to move it elsewhere.
 So it makes sense that the migration has to be perfect to avoid any data corruption or data loss.

-Unfortunately, on some occasions, the migration process can get stuck during the export or import phase.
+Unfortunately, on some occasions, the migration process can get stuck during the export, or you will be unable to import.
 Mostly because of one of the following reasons:

 - The free version doesn’t allow to import for big backup files